SombitPramanik/FaceRecognitionOnRPI/v7/Detail.md

 - `algorithm='ball_tree'`: Specifies that the Ball Tree algorithm should be used for efficient nearest neighbor searches.

 ### Combining k-NN with Ball Tree
-By combining k-NN with the Ball Tree algorithm, the code achieves efficient classification by leveraging the quick nearest neighbor search capabilities of the Ball Tree.
+By combining k-NN with the Ball Tree Data Structure, the code achieves efficient classification by leveraging the quick nearest neighbor search capabilities of the Ball Tree.
 This is particularly important when dealing with large datasets and high-dimensional face encodings.